fusionfabric/open-api-standard/Customization.md

 - `GET /parties/{id}` should allow a client to retrieve a resource's common and custom data fields
 - `POST /parties` should allow a client to create a resource with common and custom data fields

-For example, Bank A must be able to get a custom field named `rating` whereas Bank B must be able to get a custom field object named `contact` so that `GET /parties/{id}` can return the following:
+Using the example above, Bank A must be able to get a custom field named `rating` and Bank B must be able to get a custom field object named `contact` so that `GET /parties/{id}` returns the following:
 ```
 Bank A
          { "firstName" : "Luke" , "lastName" : "Skywalker" , "rating" : 183}